vero-nika-2828/GlottoLotto_Matching-game/README.md

 * card area is centered to fit each devices' screen size wihtout activating scroll bar

+### Title

+* positioned on the top of the page above the card container
+* indicates what level the user is playing
+* shows short instructions of what the user is expected to do, thus match the word to the picture

 ### Timer
 * start as soon as the game is loaded
 * goes down by one second